 Why Attend UCSB

 UC Santa Barbara graduate programs include film and media studies, global and international studies, media arts and technology, marine science, environmental sciences and management, and the nation’s first doctoral degree in Chicana and Chicano studies.
-Learn more about the nearly 50 graduate departments and programs available at UCSB.
+Learn more about the 50+ graduate degree programs available at UCSB.

 The campus is home to 12 national institutes and centers, including eight that are supported by the National Science Foundation, such as the Kavli Institute for Theoretical Physics and the National Center for Ecological Analysis and Synthesis.